GIA Offers Colorful Opportunities at Tucson

 GIA at the CAD/CAM Pavilion

 GIA’s Jewelry Manufacturing Arts program is at the forefront of jewelry design education – from 3D printer rapid protoyping and casting to prefinishing, setting and buffing.
-Throughout the AGTA GemFair Tucson, GIA experts will answer questions and discuss a variety of relevant topics, including CAD/CAM, zero-shrinkage from CAD file to photopolymer models to rough castings, jewelry engineering priorities, jewelry design concepts, 3D scanning of gemstones and importing content into CAD files for use in making jewelry, and Quality Assurance Benchmarking criteria when CAD Modeling.
-The ongoing series will take place at booth # 450 in the CAD Design Studio, located in the Gem Hall.
+Throughout the AGTA GemFair Tucson, GIA experts will answer questions and discuss a variety of relevant topics, including CAD/CAM, zero-shrinkage from CAD file to photopolymer models to rough castings, jewelry engineering priorities, jewelry design concepts, 3D scanning of gemstones and importing content into CAD files for use in making jewelry, and Quality Assurance Benchmarking criteria when CAD modeling.
+The ongoing series will take place in the AGTA CAD Design Studio, booth #450 in the Gem Hall.

-The GIA Alumni Association’s annual auction, dinner and dance event is on Friday, Feb.
-7 from 6:30 to 11 p.m. at the Marriott University Park Hotel.
-Ticket prices are $50 prior to Jan.
-17; $65 after and at the door.
-Attendees can click here to purchase tickets.
+The GIA Alumni Association will “rock” Tucson during its annual auction, dinner and dance party on Friday, Feb.
+6 from 6:30 to 11 p.m. at the Marriott University Park Hotel.
+Ticket prices are $55 prior to Jan.
+15; $65 after and at the door.
+GIA alumni, students and industry friends can click here to purchase tickets.

 For more details about the Institute’s offerings at the AGTA GemFair™, visit GIA’s website.

 An independent nonprofit organization, GIA (Gemological Institute of America), established in 1931, is recognized as the world’s foremost authority in gemology.
-GIA invented the famous 4Cs of Color, Cut, Clarity and Carat Weight in the early 1950s and in 1953, created the International Diamond Grading System™ which, today, is recognized by virtually every professional jeweler in the world.
+GIA invented the famous 4Cs of Color, Clarity, Cut and Carat Weight in the early 1950s and in 1953, created the International Diamond Grading System™ which, today, is recognized by virtually every professional jeweler in the world.

 Through research, education, gemological laboratory services, and instrument development, the Institute is dedicated to ensuring the public trust in gems and jewelry by upholding the highest standards of integrity, academics, science, and professionalism.
 Visit www.gia.edu.